phdcsseiden/phdcsseiden.github.io/_pages/about.md

 <b> Quotes: </b>

 -After removing Saul, he made David their king.
 God testified concerning him: I have found David son of Jesse, a man after my own heart; he will do everything I want him to do.

 -Since you are precious and honored in my sight, and because I love you, I will give people in exchange for you, nations in exchange for your life.

-- Whether you turn to the right or to the left, your ears will hear a voice behind you, saying, “This is the way; walk in it.” (<a href=" https://en.wikipedia.org/wiki/Global_Positioning_System "> GPS or Cheat Sheet </a> )
+-Whether you turn to the right or to the left, your ears will hear a voice behind you, saying, “This is the way; walk in it.” (<a href=" https://en.wikipedia.org/wiki/Global_Positioning_System "> GPS or Cheat Sheet </a> )

-- Let them return to you, but you must not return to them.
+-Let them return to you, but you must not return to them.
 Never Never.

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">

-Nk'umbuye <a href=" https://www.youtube.com/shorts/mBl69K4mNIo "> Jante  </a> Kubibero byange weee (Ngwino Umpe amazi yo kunywa), Abakwiriye Kubona Ibyiza tujye tubibaha.
+Nk'umbuye <a href=" https://www.youtube.com/shorts/mBl69K4mNIo "> Jeannette  </a> Kubibero byange weee (Ngwino Umpe amazi yo kunywa), Abakwiriye Kubona Ibyiza tujye tubibaha.
 Niba utabizi, wa mugore we, Uri indatwa mu bagore.Uko Usa Ntibigereranwa, Nta wakuruta muri iyi Si Nzima.
 Nk'umbuye kukubona uko usa tukizihirwa.
 Mu misaya yawe ni heza cyane hasa nk'ifeza itunganijwe y'igiciro cyinshi.